Find top French tutors near you in Halifax, NS

 Pronoun Usage with Verbs of Routine

-Lea taught 28 days ago
+Lea taught about 2 months ago

 The tutor and student reviewed French vocabulary related to conflict and communication, and practiced differentiating between the *passé composé* and *imparfait* tenses.
 The student was assigned homework to further practice these grammatical concepts and vocabulary in written exercises.